 Divorce And Your Mortgage: Common Questions, Answered

 If you’ve ever been through a divorce, then you know what a stressful situation it is for everyone involved.
-And that’s because as emotionally and mentally draining as divorce is, it also presents many financial challenges.
+And on top of being emotionally and mentally draining, divorce can present many financial challenges.

 The more financial assets you’ve accumulated with your former spouse, the harder it will be to untangle all of that.
 And the two of you may not always agree about which person gets to keep certain assets, like your home.

 This dispute often leaves people asking all sorts of divorce and mortgage questions.
 Read on to uncover the answers to some of the divorce and mortgage questions most commonly asked.

 You may have decided to end your marriage commitment.
 But divorce in and of itself doesn’t change the commitment you and your spouse made to your mortgage.

 If both individuals applied for the mortgage, then both of you are still responsible for the monthly payments.
 But when a couple splits up and there’s a mortgage, you have a few options.

 - The home is sold to a third party.
 Many people find that it’s just easier to sell the home and split the proceeds.
 Both parties get to make a clean break, and there’s no negotiation over who gets to keep the house.

 - One spouse buys the home.
 Another option is a buyout.
 In such a scenario, one spouse buys the home from the other at a mutually agreed-upon value.
 When this happens, they’ll have to refinance the mortgage to have the other party’s name removed.